Skip to main content

 How Do Grills Work?

-I’m going to go ahead and say no: our top two gas grill picks had fewer BTUs per square inch of cooking space than the competition, produced evenly-cooked food, and offered a more enjoyable cooking experience.
+I’m going to go ahead and say no. Our top two gas grill picks have fewer BTUs per square inch of cooking space than the competition.
+They still provide even cooking, and offer a more enjoyable cooking experience.

 BTUs don’t necessarily give you a good measure of how the grill’s design will affect the cooked food.
-It’s also important to keep in mind that higher BTU grills burn through propane faster, and if the lid doesn’t fit tightly onto the grill, all that heat won’t remain inside anyway.
+It’s also important to keep in mind that higher BTU grills burn through propane faster.
+If the lid doesn’t fit tightly onto the grill, all that heat won’t remain inside anyway.

 When it comes to charcoal, you get full control of how much heat your charcoal grill produces.
-It takes a little practice to get the hang of it, but it’s all about controlling the airflow, the coal patterns, and the food’s proximity to the hot coals.
+It takes a little practice to get the hang of it, but it’s all about controlling the airflow.

 You’ll learn to allow oxygen in by opening up the bottom vents, fueling the coals, and creating intense heat.
 Close ‘em up to choke off the oxygen and lower the temps.
-Portable grills with a lid also have top vents to give you some control of the heat, but they also change the flavor of the food by venting the hot exhaust or keeping the smoke inside the dome.
+Portable grills with a lid also have top vents to give you some control of the heat.
+They also change the flavor of the food by venting the hot exhaust or keeping the smoke inside the dome.

 You can also control the heat by managing your coal bed and rearranging its placement inside the grill.
-If your portable grill is large enough to make a two-zone fire, you can move the food off of the flames to a cooler area where they’ll cook over indirect heat.
+If your portable grill is large enough to make a two-zone fire, you can move the food off of the flames to a cooler area.
+Here, they can cook over indirect heat.

 Pellet grills consume wood pellets similar to the ones used to fuel indoor pellet stoves.
-Pellet fuel is made by compressing sawdust into small spheres The ones used in pellet grills are usually made with 100% hardwood or contain food-grade oils to add flavor.
+Pellet fuel comprises compressed sawdust in small cubes.
+The ones for pellet grills comprise 100% hardwood or contain food-grade oils to add flavor.

-To use the grill, the pellets are loaded into a hopper, located on the side of the grill.
+To use the grill, the pellets load into a hopper on the side of the grill.
 An electric-powered auger transfers the pellets to the fire pot inside the grill.
 The ignited wood pellets produce flames until the grill reaches the set temperature.

-Once the desired temperature is reached, the auger’s rotation slows, dropping fewer pellets into the pot to maintain the heat.
-The grill’s heat deflector plate acts as a physical barrier to keep the food from being exposed to the flames.
 The barrier also keeps cooking grease from creating flare-ups.
-The grill’s internal fans disperse the heat and smoke created by the burning pellet fuel around the grill, surrounding your food and heating the inside of the grill similar to a convection oven.
+The grill’s internal fans disperse the heat and smoke created by the burning pellet fuel around the grill.
+This surrounds your food and heats the inside of the grill similar to a convection oven.

 At low temperatures, the pellets will smoke without creating a large fire.
 This infuses smoky flavors into the food, similar to what you’ll find when grilling over wood or charcoal.
-When set to higher temperatures, less smoke is produced, and the fire pot focuses on creating heat.
-Since the heat deflector plate prevents direct searing and grill marks, the food crisps up like it would when roasted inside a high-temperature oven.
+When set to higher temperatures, it makes less smoke, and the fire pot focuses on creating heat.
+Since the heat deflector plate prevents direct heat, the food crisps up like it would in a high-temperature oven.

 How Do I Start a Charcoal Grill?